 Clinical Experience Handbook

-The Handbook for Clinical Experiences includes policies and procedures for all persons involved with field experiences in courses, methods, O & P, clinical experiences, and Internship at LSUS.
-Roles and responsibilities of candidates, student teachers, interns, Cooperating Teachers, and College Supervisors are delineated.
+The Handbook for Clinical Experiences includes policies and procedures for all persons involved with field experiences in courses, methods, preparation for clinical practice, clinical experiences, and Internship at LSUS.
+Roles and responsibilities of candidates, clinical practioners, interns, supervising teachers, and clinical faculty are delineated.
 Appropriate forms, rubrics, and other evaluation criteria are also included in this handbook.
 Download a copy of the handbook by clicking here.